ajmengistu/analysis-of-international-football-dataset/README.md

 ### Objective: What is the goal?

 ### Content: What does this repository contain?
+A Jupyter Notebook file containing analysis of the dataset.
 ### Result: What did we find?

 ### Resources